Buy this! Watch this! Subscribe Now!

 For example, if your content describes all the specs, benefits, and uses of your product, customers won’t have any reason to contact the sales team.
 And if they do, they’ll have more direct questions, enabling your sales team to be really useful and provide a positive experience to your customers.

 Tip: Create a detailed FAQ section to answer your customers’ common questions.
 You can also update them to reflect new questions your sales and customer service team might encounter.

 What Makes a Good Content Marketer?

 But that is not enough!
 Leads need to convert to generate business.
 The best content marketers build a fool-proof content strategy to move the audience along the funnel quickly.
-They crunch the numbers to keep their content marketing efforts in line and adjust it according to their findings in analytics to get the best ROI.
+They crunch the numbers to keep their content marketing efforts in line and adjust them according to their findings in analytics to get the best ROI.

 How Do You Know Content Marketing Is Effective?